Wergaia: Ecology

 Thomas Mitchell, exploring the territory over which the Wergaia dwelt, wrote in 1836:

 Every day we passed over land which for natural fertility and beauty could scarcely be surpassed; over streams of unfailing abundance and plains covered with the richest pasturage.
 Stately trees and majestic mountains adorned the ever-varying scenery of this region, the most southern of all Australia and the best.

-It was he added, a "blank sheet" for future development.
-For the natives, it was rich in kumpung, the bulrush whose rhizomes formed the staple of their diet, as well as in lahoor, the yellow water lily, the dandelion yam and trefoil.
-Rivers were trawled for freshwater mussels and crayfish.
-Bushland was carefully kept in order by selected firing.
-George Augustus Robinson, appointed by the Port Phillip Protectorate to be the first Protector of Aborigines noted fine-built thatched huts, raised on stone walls along the waterways, elaborate fishgarths, one, south around Mount Duwil, extending over hectares to form a network interconnecting swamps, floodways and watercourses.
+It was, he added, a "blank sheet" for future development.

+For the indigenous inhabitants, the area was rich in kumpung, a bulrush, the rhizomes of which were the staple food of their diet, as well as in lahoor, the yellow water lily, the dandelion yam, and trefoil.
+The rivers were trawled for freshwater mussels and crayfish.
+Bushland was carefully kept in order by selected burning.
+George Augustus Robinson, appointed by the Port Phillip Protectorate to be the first Protector of Aborigines, noted fine-built thatched huts, raised on stone walls along the waterways, elaborate fishgarths.
+One, south around Mount Duwil, extended over a number of hectares to form a network interconnecting swamps, floodways and watercourses.

-Around February and March, a Festival of Laap attracted many tribes to congregate in order to socialize, settle disputes and enjoy a sweet potion, called laap.
-Laap was harvested over a period of 6 to eight weeks, any area could yield up to 40–50 pounds of the substance a day.
-It was confected from the sugary excretions of a species of psylla (Psylla eucalypti Dobson) deposited on the leaves of the walkerie mallee gumtree.
+Around February and March, indigenous peoples from surrounding areas attended a Festival of Laap, to socialise, settle disputes, and enjoy a sweet potion called laap.
+Laap was harvested over a period of six to eight weeks, and up to 40 to 50 lb of the substance could be collected in a day.
+It was confected from the sugary excretions of a species of psylla (Psylla eucalypti Dobson), deposited on the leaves of walkerie mallee eucalypts.